polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/build-local-blockchain.md

    In most cases, you can clone the `main` branch to get the latest code.
    However, you can use the `--branch` command-line option if you want to work with a Substrate branch that is compatible with a specific Polkadot version.
-   Click [Tags](https://github.com/substrate-developer-hub/substrate-node-template/tags) to see the list of branches that are compatible with specific Polkadot versions.
+   Click [Releases](https://github.com/paritytech/polkadot/releases) or [Tags](https://github.com/paritytech/polkadot/tags) to see the latest and earlier Polkadot branches that you can use with the node template.

-1. Change to the root of the node template directory by running the following command:
+2. Change to the root of the node template directory by running the following command:

    ```bash
    cd substrate-node-template